 Where to Buy Harissa

-If you don’t want to make your own harissa paste, you can purchase it online – you can either purchase this spice blend from Frontier and mix it with olive oil to make a paste (this is the best option if you’ll only use a little) or purchase a jar harissa paste.
+If you don’t want to make your own harissa paste, you can purchase it online – you can either purchase this spice blend from Frontier and mix it with olive oil to make a paste (this is the best option if you’ll only use a little) or purchase a jar of harissa paste from The Spice House.
 If you want to try something unique, this rose harissa is a great option!